 - the title page and abstract from the written proposal.

-- At least 3 weeks (15 business days) prior to the exam date: The Coordinator submits paperwork to the Senior Associate Dean for Graduate Education, who will then appoint one of the existing Committee members to chair the proceedings.
+- At least 3 weeks (15 business days) prior to the exam date: The Coordinator submits paperwork to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs, who will then appoint one of the existing Committee members to chair the proceedings.

 - At least 2 weeks (10 business days) prior to exam date: The written paper MUST be circulated to the Committee and the NGP Coordinator.